vodori/reactors/readme.md

 #### Subscribers

-core.async channels representing observers of change.
+A map of opaque identifiers to core.async channels representing observers of state.
 Subscribers can be added to and removed from a reactor at any time.

 ```clojure
 (def subscribers